Joseph-Christman/LibreCite/README.md

 # LibreCite
-Librecite will be a QT app that provides a free and libre way to produce citations for books, movies, and more.
+Librecite will be a QT app that provides a free and libre way to produce citations of books, websites, and more.

 ### The Layout Plan